Last updated on April 10, 2026

 Kederekt Leviathan

-The get-wrecked leviathan is a blinkable overloaded Cyclonic Rift for one more mana from hand.
+The get-wrecked leviathan is a blinkable overloaded Cyclonic Rift for 1 more mana from hand.
 What’s nice is that the unearth effect reanimates itself to cause mayhem in any graveyard recursion deck.

 Kederekt Leviathan is expensive to cast, but a Rift on a stick you can Reanimate?
 Sure!

-Thing in the Ice blanks against horror tribal and against changelings, it can trigger astonishingly quickly, perhaps even on the turn it hits the table.
+Awoken Horror blanks against the rare horror deck and against changelings, but Thing in the Ice can trigger astonishingly quickly, perhaps even on the turn it hits the table.

 #2.
 Upheaval